-Many patients admitted to Stanford Hospital & Clinics are very
+Many patients admitted to Stanford Health Care are very sick with

-sick with complicated medical conditions that decrease their chances
+complicated medical conditions that decrease their chances for

-actual mortality rates to their expected mortality rates—which take
+mortality rates to their expected mortality rates-which take into

-into account the severity of a patient's illness.
-A lower score
+account the severity of a patient's illness.
+A lower score mortality

-mortality ratio means that more patients survived than were expected
+ratio means that more patients survived than were expected due to the

 Our mortality ratio is excellent, particularly given the number of

-severely ill, high-risk patients at Stanford Hospital &
+severely ill, high-risk patients at Stanford Health Care.
+Stanford

 This graph shows mortality ratios for the past two years.
 Stanford